Importing Windows from Europe vs Buying Locally in the US (After the 2025 Tariffs)

 • Premium American window brands already have high price points for products with energy performance or aesthetics comparable to European systems

-• Basic US vinyl windows are cheaper, but simply don’t offer the same performance or style
+• Basic U.S. windows are cheaper, but simply don’t offer the same performance or style

 So What’s the Right Choice for You?